-Figure 8 Showing equal alignment of top and bottom tube assemblies
+Figure 10 Showing equal alignment of top and bottom tube assemblies

-17.7 The top tube assembly is unscrewed, and the angle adaptor joint and tube seams are taped with the foil tape supplied by the Certificate holder.
+17.7 The top tube assembly is unscrewed and the angle adaptor joint and tube seams are taped with the foil tape supplied by the Certificate holder.

-17.8 The protective lining film is removed from the inside the tube, and the top tube assembly replaced back into the roof flashing, again aligning it with the bottom tube assembly.
+17.8 The protective lining film is removed from the inside of the tube and the top tube assembly replaced back into the roof flashing, again aligning it with the bottom tube assembly.
 The assembly is securely fastened to the flashing using the dome screws.

 17.9 A LightTracker reflector is placed in the north side of the dome, with the reflective side facing due south.
-The tabs on the bottom of the reflector locate into a channel on the top tube assembly.
+The holes in the reflector are aligned with moulded tabs inside the dome and snapped into place.
 The protective film is removed from the reflector.